chabala/beanshell-examples/README.md

 So I use jsoup just for the parsing, and handle inserting missing canonical URL link tags myself.
-This taught me there's no easy way to insert text in the middle of a file; one either builds a copy of the file with the text inserted and then replaces the original with the copy, or move some of the original file into a temp file while the new text is added, and then re-append the from the temp file back into the original file, which is the path I took.
+This taught me there's no easy way to insert text in the middle of a file; one either builds a copy of the file with the text inserted and then replaces the original with the copy, or move some of the original file into a temp file while the new text is added, and then re-append the text from the temp file back into the original file, which is the path I took.

 This script ends up being too big in my opinion, and if I want to do this in other projects, I don't want